-Advanced Clicking the advanced button will allow you to edit the gains and offsets for
+Advanced Clicking the advanced button will allow you to edit the gains and offsets for each available calibration point.
+This will take you to a different screen.

 In some circumstances it may not be possible to apply inputs in which case the calibration can be entered manually from a calibration table.